redhat-sap/sap-data-intelligence/obmigrate/README.md

         Edit Advanced Config (y/n)? n

 #### Copy the data

+Let's now copy the checkpoint data from the old remote (NooBaa) to the new one (RGW).

 1. Get the CA certificate of the OCP's Ingress Controller and make it trusted on the management host.
 The following is an example for RHEL 7 or newer: